rblankley/mofo/README.md

 ![Layout Customization](./docs/layoutcustomization.png?raw=true)

 The ability to save/restore layouts is provided.
-You can add/delete/copy these from the View > Layouts dialog.
+You can rename/delete/copy these from the View > Layouts dialog.

 You can also sort results by whatever column you want.

 ### Background scanning

 Scanning option chains in a singular fashion is nice and all but this tool was really designed to be run in the background constantly scanning down juicy option premiums for you to execute on.
 To startup the background daemon use the TDA API > Start Daemon option.
-By default the daemon will only function during market hours but you can override this behavior with the Allow When Markets Closed option.
+By default the daemon will only actively scan during market hours but you can override this behavior with the Allow When Markets Closed option.

 ![Start Daemon](./docs/startdaemon.png?raw=true)